preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 .. image:: omnia-feed-tabs.png

-+ **UNPUBLISH**: If this Business Profile should no longer be published to Omnia Feed, select this option.
++ **PUBLISH/UNPUBLISH**: Use this to enable/disable this configuration in Omnia Feed.

 To edit settings for one of the existing tabs, click the pen, to delete it, click the dust bin.